amira-khamis/Maze-Pathfinding/AI_Search_Project/README.md

-Maze Pathfinding Algorithms Visualizer
+Maze Pathfinding
+Problem Description
+Maze pathfinding involves navigating a grid from a start position to a goal position.
+The maze contains walls (blocked cells) and free cells.
+The objective is to find a valid path and compare how different search algorithms behave.

+Why This Problem?
+The maze has a well-defined state space
+You can encode the maze as a graph
+The goal state is explicit
+Algorithms behave differently (BFS vs DFS vs A etc.*)
+Overview
 An educational Python project for visualizing and comparing classical AI search algorithms on a 2D maze.

-Overview

 The project solves a maze by finding a path from a start position to a goal using different search strategies.
 Each algorithm is executed on the same maze to allow fair comparison.

 Implemented Algorithms
 Breadth-First Search (BFS)
 Depth-First Search (DFS)
 Iterative Deepening Search (IDS)
 Uniform Cost Search (UCS)
 A* Search
 Key Features

-Interactive maze visualization using matplotlib

-Animated mouse moving toward the cheese (goal)

-Step-by-step path animation
+Interactive maze visualization using matplotlib Animated mouse moving toward the cheese (goal) Step-by-step path animation
 Comparison of algorithm performance
 Terminal-based menu for user interaction
 Performance Metrics
 Path length
 Number of explored nodes
 Execution time
 Path optimality

- Project Structure
-maze-project/
-├── main.py
-├── maze.py
-├── algorithms/
-│   ├── bfs.py
-│   ├── dfs.py
-│   ├── ids.py
-│   ├── ucs.py
-│   └── astar.py
-└── README.md

 Requirements
 Python 3.6 or higher
 matplotlib
 Installation

-Install required packages:

-pip install matplotlib
+Install required packages: bash pip install matplotlib

 Usage

-Run the main program:
+Run the main script:

-python main.py
+bash python main.py

-Use the menu to:
+Follow the on-screen instructions to:

-View individual algorithm solutions

-Compare all algorithms

-Generate a new maze
+Generate or load a maze

-Exit the program

-Educational Value

-This project helps in understanding:

-How AI search algorithms work

-Differences between uninformed and informed search

-Trade-offs between speed, memory, and optimality
+Choose a search algorithm
+Visualize the pathfinding process
 Happy Pathfinding! 🐭🧀